 srcport) and destination (

-dstport) ports.
-Contrary to the previous example, the number of label combinations which could occur is harder to estimate, it really depends on the network traffic patterns in your infrastructure, and to worsen the case, the ways the TCP/IP stack works will assign random source ports to connections.
+Contrary to the previous example, the number of label combinations which could occur is harder to estimate.
+It really depends on the network traffic patterns in your infrastructure.
+And to worsen the case, the ways the TCP/IP stack works will assign random source ports to connections.
 So we can estimate the upper bound of our label combinations, and this is where things become scary.
 We have 1000 servers which can talk to 1000 servers each, on a set of 65535 ports from a set of 65535 ports (roughly), so the possible number of combinations becomes

 Now you have a cardinality problem, and a huge one!
 Not only will you not be able to store your data, even using Warp 10, but assuming you could store them, it would take forever to query them.
 Your data would be spread in many different files, forcing the storage backend to open a lots of them and perform many seeks before it could retrieve the data for a given server for example.

 Breaking the curse

 The first rule to respect is to always have an idea of how many of the possible label combinations will indeed be used.
 If you cannot answer this question, do some research or chose different labels, so you can!

 The second rule is that if the first rule gave you an estimate that you deem too high, whether for technical of financial reasons, you should model your data differently.
-Depending on what Time Series Database you use this might not be an easy task as some solutions might lack the tools you need to correctly manipulate the model you need to adopt!
+Depending on what Time Series Database you use this might not be an easy task.
+Some solutions might lack the tools you need to correctly manipulate the model you need to adopt!